 Technology Readiness

 The measure has been tested in a building of the University of California Davis to demonstrate its technical feasibility and potential.
-At the cost of 5,474$, it was estimated using real tests and simulations that the measure could generate 11% savings, over the total energy consumption baseline, by adding building systems control integration hardware to an existing code-compliant building and implementing temperature and ventilation setbacks based on occupancy signals from the lighting controls (CLTC, 2023).
+At the cost of $5,474, it was estimated using real tests and simulations that the measure could generate 11% savings, over the total energy consumption baseline, by adding building systems control integration hardware to an existing code-compliant building and implementing temperature and ventilation setbacks based on occupancy signals from the lighting controls (CLTC, 2023).
 On top of the consideration of thermal comfort for HVAC OCC controls, the integration of ventilation for air quality, through demand-control ventilation, has also been demonstrated using simulations in different locations, notably Colorado and Vermont (LBNL, 2022).

 Lower-Cost Enabling Alternatives (still under development): Passive infrared sensors integrated into lighting are the most prevalent in commercial buildings in the US and have been around for a while.
 CO2 sensors have also proven to be accurate for a long time to detect occupancy but are more expensive (100 $/unit).
-New occupation sensing technologies that don’t rely on occupancy sensors are also emerging, but they have important challenges (NREL, 2020):
+New occupation sensing technologies that do not rely on occupancy sensors are also emerging, but they have important challenges (NREL, 2020):

-Inaccuracy in the proxy needing constant recalibration (i.e. derived analysis using room temperature or humidity data)
+Inaccuracy in the proxy needing constant recalibration (i.e., derived analysis using room temperature or humidity data)

-Still at the early research phase (i.e. WIFI detection – using Wifi traffic data and statistical methods to predict patterns of building occupancy (Alishahi, 2021))
+Still at the early research phase (i.e., WIFI detection – using Wi-Fi traffic data and statistical methods to predict patterns of building occupancy (Alishahi, 2021))

-Facing data privacy issues (i.e. integration with online calendars or smartphone position)
+Facing data privacy issues (i.e., integration with online calendars or smartphone position)

 Market Availability

 Overall, the measure is available in Connecticut’s market to do advanced OCC and achieve the lower bound of the savings range.
-The higher bound requires more advanced controls, which still seems to be at the pilot or early market stage.
+The higher bound requires more advanced controls, which still is at the pilot or early market stage.

 OEMs have integrated HVAC and lighting in a centralized system for years using BACnet.
 For instance, Metasys by Johnson Controls, or Tracer Ensemble by Trane.